Less Than Fee Program

 Due to state and federal regulations, the Monroe County Board of County Commissioners has a limited number of residential building permits that it can issue to those seeking to build a house on a vacant lot.
 In order to eliminate potential residential building rights on vacant land that would otherwise affect our environment, roads, and hurricane evacuation, the County Commission created this voluntary Less than Fee Program to retire building rights.

-The Program is Very Simple
+The Program is Simple

+If your parcel meets the program requirements, the County may make you an offer.
 The County’s offer price for the residential building right on the adjacent lot is the current Market Land Value (MLV) as calculated by the Monroe Property Appraiser.
 Under the Florida Constitution, the Property Appraiser is independent of the County Commission and is elected by the voters of Monroe County.

 The County will prepare all of the documents necessary to finalize the transaction and will record them for you.